ayee/tenable-search/README.md

 2. Are the asset objects returned by pyTenable and exports API ordered by any fields, updated_at?

 ### How to build
-This project uses [docker-compose](https://docs.docker.com/compose/) to bring up instance of a Postgres database while separating API code into another
+This project uses [docker-compose](https://docs.docker.com/compose/) to containerize and separate a Postgres database instance and the Python runtime with TenableSearch and pyTenable code.
+This makes it easier to adapt the project to different storage types.

 Run this to build dockers

     docker-compose build